 V = vegan options, Veg = vegetarian options, GF = gluten free options (safe for celiac as tested by my sister)

 *If a place doesn’t have one of these qualifiers, it doesn’t mean it lacks these, just that I am unsure about it (for example, my sister hasn’t gone there so I don’t know how safe it is for those with celiac disease or severe gluten allergies).
 Also, just a disclaimer that I obviously cannot guarantee that you won’t have a reaction, just that my sister was safe eating at these places.

 Stillwater has really great food options and was recently named as one of the Top 10 Small Town Food Scenes (ok, guess I wasn’t done bringing up our awards)!
 I have not even been to all the restaurants in Stillwater, but definitely have my favorites so that’s what I will share here.
 There are over 20 spots with outdoor dining patios and rooftops, which are really fun in the summer and offer a great view of the river or downtown.
 Many also have live music too!
 You can pretty much just walk downtown, especially down Main Street where many restaurants are, and any place will be good!

-My favorite spot in downtown Stillwater is definitely Leo’s Grill and Malt Shop!
-I love the retro vibe and it is right on the corner of Main Street and Chesnut, where the Lift Bridge runs from.
+My favorite nostalgic spot in downtown Stillwater is definitely Leo’s Grill and Malt Shop!
+I love the retro vibe and it is right on the corner of Main Street and Chesnut, where the Lift Bridge extends from.